 The legal eviction process is long and complicated.
 Along the way there are many possibilities for negotiations and ways to make the law work in your favor.
-Talk to the Tenants Union or a tenant attorney and plan your strategy.
-You will probably need help in dealing with various court forms and procedures.
+If you have not received a Summons and Complaint for Unlawful Detainer yet, come to our counseling clinic to plan your strategy.
+If you receive a Summons and Complaint for Unlawful Detainer go promptly to the Eviction Defense Collaborative.

 The First Eviction Notice

-An eviction usually begins with a 3 or 60 day notice (30 days for tenants who have lived in their units less than a year).
-Generally 3 day notices are given for “fault” evictions (e.g., “pay the rent in 3 days or be evicted”) while 60 or 30 day notices are “no-fault” (“I will be moving into your apartment”); these no-fault notices must be at least 60 days (unless the tenant has lived there less than a year, then it can be 30 days).
+An eviction usually begins with a 3, 30 or 60 day notice.
+Generally 3 day notices are given for “fault” evictions (for example, the tenant has not paid the rent) while 30 or 60 day notices are “no-fault” (for example, the landlord will be moving into your apartment even though you have been a perfect tenant); these no-fault notices must be at least 60 days (unless the tenant has lived there less than a year, then it can be 30 days).

 Eviction threat but no official notice?
 Find out what to do here.